randallard/sandbox-friends-connect/README.md

 cd friends-connect-sandbox
 ```

-### 2. Testing
+### 2. Testing and Running

-Testing your changes early helps identify issues in a clear progression:
+The test scripts will automatically check your setup and start the development server if all tests pass:

 **Windows:**
 ```